-- 43.10 We will develop effective links with other relevant agencies and cooperate as required with any enquiries regarding child protection issues. - 43.11 We will develop effective links with the Early Help Hubs and carry out an Early Help assessment as appropriate. - 43.12 We will notify the named Social Worker if: - A child subject to a child protection plan is at risk of permanent exclusion - There is an unexplained absence of a child who is subject to a child protection plan - It has been agreed as part of any child protection plan or core group plan.

-43.13 We will regularly review and report concerns if necessary, as detailed in KCSIE and will follow LA as well as the Greater Manchester Tri-X procedures if there is a need to re-refer or to escalate.
+- 54.11 We will develop effective links with other relevant agencies and cooperate as required with any enquiries regarding child protection issues. - 54.12 We will develop effective links with local authority children's social care and early help services and carry out an Early Help assessment where the DSL deems this appropriate, in agreement with children's services. - 54.13 We will notify the named Social Worker if: - A child subject to a child protection plan is at risk of permanent exclusion - There is an unexplained absence of a child who is subject to a child protection plan - It has been agreed as part of any child protection plan or core group plan. - 54.14 We will regularly review and report concerns if necessary, as detailed in KCSIE and will follow LA as well as the Greater Manchester Tri-X procedures if there is a need to re-refer or to escalate.